cbrown5/conservationhackers/_posts/2020-09-25-first-post.md

 ---
+title: New course on data wrangling
 layout: page
-title: "First post"
 date: 2020-09-25
-categories: news
+category: news
+published: TRUE
 ---

-# A first blog post

-Just getting this setup...
+# New course on data wrangling

+Our next course is on October 22nd.
+More details [here](https://app.secure.griffith.edu.au/griffithpay/data-wrangling-of-ecological-data.html)